Talks that I offer

 The rock garden at the Botanic Garden has been rebuilt three times since 1926, the most recent renovation being carried out between 1997 & 2000.
 The talk looks at the building of a rock garden and the plants that can be grown on it.
 The talk includes examples of rock garden plants from all over the World.

-PLANTS FOR SHADE & WOODLAND available from May 2023
+PLANTS FOR SHADE & WOODLAND new in 2023

 THE SUBTLE ART & EXACT SCIENCE OF PRUNING

-For many people pruning is as bewildering as potions were to the young Harry Potter but armed with the 10 principles in this talk you will never fear pruning again.
+For many people pruning is as bewildering as potions were to the young Harry Potter (from which the title is adapted) but armed with the 10 principles in this talk you will never fear pruning again.
 In addition to these principles I look at the various classes of pruning with many examples of trees & shrubs commonly found in gardens.

 Several groups have asked for a talk on the future of gardening in the UK.
 This has been stimulated in part by the changes that we are seeing in our weather and climate.
 Gardeners are perhaps more aware of these changes than other groups in Society.
 This talk looks at the many ways that gardeners can reduce their impact on the World’s natural resources and at the same time help those plants whose habitat is evolving faster that they can.
 It is about much more than global warming and using peat